richarda23/rspace-cli/docs/Cookbook.md

 ### Scenario

-You have a many Word documents and you'd like to import them into RSpace as native RSpace documents.
+You have  many Word documents, and you'd like to import them into RSpace as native RSpace documents.

 ### Solution